vincepmartin/public-cv/resume.md

 ----------
 **Software Engineer**, *FedNat:* July 2015 - Current
 * Designing and maintaining the backend software solutions for a quickly growing company
-* Created and improved web applications using ReactJS w/ PWA and the Google Web Toolkit(GWT)
+* Created and improved web applications using ReactJS w/ PWA and the Google Web Toolkit
 * Improved system uptime for critical business processes by creating a process monitoring system
-* Made software dependencys more managable by migrating build sytem from Ant to Gradle for Java and Kotlin proejcts
+* Created email backend to communicate policy information to end customers and business stats to management
-* Migrated the team's source control system from SVN to Gitlab leading to improved workflow and code reviews
+* Modernized software processes by updating build systems and moving version control from SVN to Git

 **Researcher**, *Temple University, Dept of CS:* August 2013 - May 2015
 * Designed the control system for the development and testing of a robotic controllable needle system for surgical applications